 Julia studied with Leon Russianoff, Charles Niedich (Soloist), Charles Russo (New York City Opera), and Michael Sussman (Orpheus Chamber Orchestra).
 She played Principal Clarinet with the Southern Maine Symphony Orchestra, Maine Pro Musica and the Northshore Philharmonic.
 She has also appeared with the Bangor Symphony Orchestra, Maine State Ballet, Maine Chamber Ensemble, Maine Pro Musica, Lyric Theater, Springfield Symphony Orchestra, Massachusetts Wind Orchestra and the Bowdoin Summer Music Festival.
 Read more.

 Robert’s journey in the music world has taught him that to reach people, it’s necessary to speak their language, and contribute something meaningful to the conversation.
-Robert returned to the Portland Conservatory of Music in 2017 after 6 years in the San Francisco Bay area teaching piano, music theory, and composition privately and at local music schools while continuing to compose, perform and produce recordings of his work.
-Prior to that, he worked at the Portland Conservatory from 2005 to 2010.
+He currently teaches piano, music theory and composition at the Portland Conservatory of Music while continuing to write, compose, perform, and produce recordings of his work.
+He returned to the Portland, Maine area in July of 2016 after six years of similar pursuits in the San Francisco Bay area and a previous stint teaching at the Portland Conservatory from 2005 – 2010.
 Read more.

 Jara Goodrich is principal harpist with the Portland Symphony Orchestra, Bangor Symphony Orchestra, Portland Opera Repertory Theatre, Portland Ballet, and Maine Music Society.
 Jara began her study of the harp at age nine at the Salzedo School in Camden, Maine, studying with Carlos Salzedo until his death.
 She continued her studies at the Cleveland Institute of Music under Alice Chalifoux, then principal harpist with the Cleveland Orchestra.
 Jara has performed with the North Carolina Symphony, Cleveland Playhouse, Goldovsky Opera Theatre, Cleveland Orchestra Chorus, CBS Sunday Morning, Morning Pro Musica, and Bay Chamber Concerts.
 Read more.